Varadero247/ppbl-course-01-ppbl-course-01/project-02/README.md

 ### Step 4: Now Mint!

+Try again next

 Set variables in bash:
 ```
 SENDER=$(cat ...path-to/base.addr)
 SENDERKEY= path to `payment.skey` for this address
-TXIN= get the TxID and TxHash for a sufficient TXIN.
-COLLATERAL=from Step 3 above
+TXIN= hash and id
+COLLATERAL= hash and id
-POLICYID=from Step 2 above
+POLICYID= from Step 2
-TOKENNAME=can be any hex string
+TOKENNAME= can be any name
-MINTAMOUNT=can be any positive integer
+MINTAMOUNT= can be any amount
-SCRIPTFILE= .../path/to/simple-minting-script.plutus
+SCRIPTFILE="...path to output/simple-minting-script.plutus"
+REDEEMERFILE="...path to output/redeemer.json"
 ```

+Updated 2022-02-21
 ```
 cardano-cli transaction build \
 --alonzo-era \